johnlpage/UniBench/reporting/template_orig.md

 ## About this document

-This document shows the expected performance of MongoDB when performing a given task.
-Each table shows the impacton performance when changing parameters.
-For example, adding an index.
-This is testing only Database performance, you should assume that the client is using MongoDB optimally and that there are no network constraints between client and server.
+This document provides an indication for the expected performance of MongoDB in specific tasks.
+Each table demonstrates how performance is affected by varying parameters, such as adding an additional index.
+The focus is strictly on database performance; assume the client is interacting with MongoDB optimally and there are no network constraints between the client and the server.

-Unless otherwise specified, the database tested is a 3-node Replica Set in MongoDB Atlas using an M30 (2 x vCPU, 8GB RAM, 2GB configured as Cache).
-This is using default of 3,000 IOPS on Amazon Web Services.
-Writes are using write concern majority, all reads are from the primary.
+Unless otherwise stated, the tests were carried out on a 3-node replica set in MongoDB Atlas using an M30 instance (2 vCPUs, 8GB RAM, and 2GB configured as cache) with 3,000 IOPS on Amazon Web Services.
+Writes use a majority write concern, and all reads are from the primary node.

-In MongoDB, you can scale vertically by using larger hardware but also horizontally by adding more replica sets, many workloads will scale linearly to 1000's of times the throughput shown here.
+MongoDB scales vertically by utilizing more powerful hardware or horizontally by introducing additional replica sets.
+Many workloads can scale linearly to thousands of times the throughput shown here.

-The intent of this document is to assist in understanding the approximate expected performance of MongoDB.
-This information can be used either to verify that your own application running on MongoDB is performing as expected or to help you make decisions about how to configure your MongoDB instance for a given performance target.
+The purpose of this document is to help readers understand expected MongoDB performance.
+It can be used to verify your own application's performance or guide decisions about sizing MongoDB to meet specific performance goals.

-It is not possible to document every possible combination of operations or how a mix of operations will interact, however, this data should allow you to infer that.
-Notes will be supplied with each test where the results show something of significance.
+Although it is not possible to document every combination of operations or workload mix, the provided results should allow you to make reasonable inferences.
+Notes are included for each test to highlight significant results.

-The performance of MongoDB or any database will depend on the available CPU and Disk I/O capability.
-Available RAM will further reduce the amount of Disk I/O required by caching and amortizing write requests where safe to do so.
-This assumes an ideal client as used in most of these cases, however, some client constructs and then require more work per write operation by the server, which is demonstrated in later examples.
+The test framework is also relatively easy to adapt to your own specific needs.

+Performance depends on available CPU, disk I/O capability, and RAM.
+Adequate RAM can reduce disk I/O requirements through caching and efficient write amortisation.
+While the examples assume an optimal client setup, certain client-side operations result in additional server workload, this is demonstrated in some examples.

-The author has tried to include explanations for the results and the underlying low-level behavior that makes them so with each example.
+Explanations of test results and the underlying low-level behavior affecting them are provided where relevant.

 # Data Ingestion

-This section covers getting data from outside MongoDB into MongoDB.
-Either data known to be new or data where some records are new, doem are modified and others are identical to existing records, existing in this case being based on a known key field.
+This section discusses the process of importing data into MongoDB, whether it is entirely new data or a mix of new, modified, and identical (existing) records.
+Existing records are identified by a known key field

 ## Impact of document size on insert speed